Sew five sizes of zippered pouches with box bottoms using this PDF sewing pattern.

 These sewing instructions demonstrate how to make a zipper pouch from two or more pieces fabric using only one main pattern piece and some improvisational cutting.

 This is a quick way to put together a pouch in interesting fabric combinations, while using up your fabric and interfacing scraps.
+It's also a great way to sew if the cutting part is your least favorite part of the sewing process!

 The pouches can be divided either horizontally, vertically, or even a mixture of both.
 Add some trim to the seams, use decorative topstitching, or piece several print fabrics together to create unique pouches.